freshsoap/Explore.ZxSpectrum.Template/README.md

 Let's setup a 48K ZX Spectrum dev environment in GitHub Codespaces - with DeZog 🧮

+Note: This debugs and unit tests as at Sun 30 June 2024.

 ## Why bother?

 Let's make this